bbyars/mountebank/CONTRIBUTING.md

 ### The Continuous Integration Pipeline

-Looking at the [README](https://github.com/bbyars/mountebank#build-status) will show that I have a complex CI pipeline.
+The pipeline is orchestrated in CircleCI, although it uses TravisCI and Appveyor for OSX and Windows tests.
-Currently it involves Travis CI and Appveyor, although I may add or remove from that list as I continue to try and improve the pipeline.
-At the moment, a commit will trigger a Travis CI build, which in turn triggers the other CI systems through API calls, ensuring a consistent version throughout.
 I've had bugs in different operating systems, in different versions of node, and in the packages available for download.
 The CI system tests as many of those combinations as I reasonably can.